Namsinh/CPSC354-blog/Blog5_Total_Correctness.md

 # Termination

-## Exercise: Total Correctness of Loops
+## Total Correctness of While Loops

 Write a program in your programming language that contains a while loop and show termination by exhibiting a measure function.
 In the following, a is an array of integers.